ddnexus/pagy/docs/api/pagy.md

 Pagy::DEFAULT[:limit]     = 25
 Pagy::DEFAULT[:my_option] = 'my option'
 ...
-Pagy::DEFAULT.freeze
 ```

-## Methods
+## Constants

-==- `Pagy.root`
+==- `Pagy::ROOT`

-This method returns the `pathname` of the `pagy/gem` root dir.
+This constant returns the `pathname` of the `pagy/gem` root dir.
 It is useful to get the absolute path of locale and javascript
 files installed with the gem.

+## Methods

 ==- `Pagy.new(**vars)`